Son of the Shadows: Plot summary

 In this novel, Liadan grows up in Sevenwaters with her twin brother Sean and her older sister Niamh.
 They are the offspring of Sorcha and Iubdan (formerly Hugh of Harrowfield).
 Liadan follows in her mothers tradition in learning the healing arts.
 Niamh has great beauty and is 'expected' to wed Eamonn, a neighbouring chieftain.
 Eamonn actually asks for the hand of Liadan, she says that she will give him an answer in one year.
 While staying at Sevenwaters, Eamonn tells a tale of a recent attack by a band of mercenaries.
 Upon this attack, all his men were killed, and his life was spared by a man called the Painted Man.
 He swears that he will kill him.
 During the festival of Imbolc, a young druid named Ciarán tells the tale of Aengus Óg and Caer Ibormeith and catches the fancy of Niamh, they are soon having a secret love affair.
 Liadan discovers their secret during a walk in the forest.
 When the truth comes out, Ciarán leaves the Druids and Sevenwaters and Niamh is forced to marry the Uí Néill chieftain, Fionn.

 Liadan goes with her sister on the trip to her new home and on the way back she is kidnapped by an outlaw and brought to the camp of "The Painted Man."
 In order to attempt to save the life of their smith who was injured in an accident.
 She accepts the task and eventually falls in love with Bran, their leader.
 When Bran finds out that she is actually daughter of Hugh of Horrowfield, he sends her back home.
 When she returns to Sevenwaters, she finds she is pregnant with Bran's child.
 The Tuatha Dé Danann demand that she and her son remain in the forest, but she refuses to comply.
 With the help of Finbar she realises that she has his gift of sight and the ability to read and heal the minds of others.

 Sean, Liadan's brother and heir to Sevenwaters, wants to purchase the Painted Man's fighting force in their long battle for the sacred islands.
 All of the leaders go to a counsel to discuss the feud with the Britons.
 Liadan and her sister visit Sean's future bride and Eamonn's sister at his estate called Sídhe Dubh.
 During this visit Liadan discovers that her sisters husband has been beating and abusing her, she uses her mind gifts to help Niamh.
 With the help of Bran they plan on secretly taking Niamh out of Sídhe Dubh and take her to a Christian nunnery where she can be safe.
 At the last moment Eamonn and Fionn return and attack Bran and Gull as they escape with Niamh.
-Eamonn returns from the chase and tells the tale of how Naimh slips on the rocks and fell into the bog and died, all that remained was a cord that Liadan made for Niamh that held a white stone given to her by Ciarán.
+Eamonn returns from the chase and tells the tale of how Niamh slips on the rocks and fell into the bog and died, all that remained was a cord that Liadan made for Niamh that held a white stone given to her by Ciarán.